 Remove the Complexity from Oracle License Optimization

 Oracle is an essential component of your company’s IT infrastructure.
 But their database solutions and applications have some of the most complex and expensive license contracts in Software Asset Management (SAM).
 Proper management of Oracle costs means knowing complex topics such as license metrics, deployment, usage, configurations, virtualization, and number of CPUs.
 These ever-present challenges in compliance can’t be managed with spreadsheets alone.
+Meet those constant challenges by gathering and processing high-quality data about your Oracle licenses.
+Aside from simplifying your licenses’ complexity, strong data makes your response to an Oracle license audit more effective and more efficient.

 Oracle’s support fees represent 22% of their license fees.
 Your challenge is to understand and correctly apply the key items listed in the Technical Support Policies.
 In fact, Oracle earns more from its maintenance fees than from the software licenses.